Moisturiser for Oily Skin or T-zone

 Look out for microbeads that are round and smooth.
 They should glide across your skin, and never feel hard or scratchy.
 Beads made from oils are spherical in shape (no jagged edges) and dissolve as you massage then into your skin, softening dirt and attracting oil so they are gently rinsed away.

-Best Skincare for Oily/Combination Skin
+Best Skincare for Oily / Combination Skin

 Try this simple routine.
-Switching to a light moisturisng cream may be perfect during a hot and humid summer, or it may be exactly what you need to combat the T-zone shine year-round.
+Switching to a light moisturising cream may be perfect during a hot and humid summer, or it may be exactly what you need to combat the T-zone shine year-round.
 See what works best with skin through the seasons.

-- Light Moisturising Cream/SPF Protection
+- Jojoba Water Gel Cream/SPF Protection

 - Gentle cleanser (foaming).
 Focus on T-zone for combination skin.